 Ageless Fitzgerald mum on future after another big season

-TEMPE, Ariz.
-(AP) Larry Fitzgerald might well be the most popular athlete in the history of the state of Arizona.
+TEMPE, Ariz. — Larry Fitzgerald might well be the most popular athlete in the history of the state of Arizona.

 The wide receiver’s resume is packed with Hall of Fame-caliber statistics accumulated over 14 seasons with the Cardinals team that drafted him third overall in 2004.
 Add to that his easy-going personality combined with a remarkable durability — he’s missed six games of his 224 since joining the league — and off-the-field contributions.